Accenture/mercury-nodejs/guides/CHAPTER-6.md

 }
 ```

+You can define instances, isPublic and isInterceptor in the `preload` annotation.
+The default values are
+instances=1, isPublic=false and isInterceptor=false.
+In the example, the number of instances is set to 5.
+You can set the number of instances from 1 to 500.

 The above example is a demo "API authentication" function.
-The event body is an AsyncHttpRequest object from the user
+The event body is an AsyncHttpRequest object
-because the "rest.yaml" routes the HTTP request to the function via its unique "route name".
+from the user because the "rest.yaml" routes the HTTP request to the function via its unique "route name".

 ## Inspect event metadata